eithansmith/badger-card/README.md

 You can replace this byte array with your own generated image data.\
 The example uses `pixel.NewImageFromBytes[pixel.Monochrome]` to interpret the slice.

+I wrote a separate Go program to help with the monochrome PNG to byte array conversion.
+You can find it [here](https://github.com/eithansmith/image2bytes).

 ## Usage